Do Go On - 443 - The Theft of The Scream

 I think there's 20 tracks she was telling us.

-and type in Michelle Brazier.
-It's just called Album Launch.
-You gotta go.
-Do self a favour, please.
+you and type in Michelle Brazier.
+It's just called album launch.
+You got to go.
+Do

 If I need to invite someone to something, I'll invite Josh.